DommertTech/flask-rum/README.md

 *Updated:* July 2014

-Fill your Flask app with Rum!!
+**Fill your Flask app with Rum!!**

 Flask-Rum is a templating &amp; theme system built on top of Flask with Foundation and JQuery.
+Its a great starting point for any flask project.

 Documentation & Website links will come soon.